COASTER SHOW SUBMISSION RULES

 We have recently revised our submission policy.
 Read carefully before submitting.

 The 5th Annual Coaster Show will open on September 1st, and run through October 1st, 2017.
 Submissions are reviewed via email only.

-This year, you need to source your own coasters.
+This year, if you aren’t local, you need to source your own coasters.